 The Spanish project is located in Iurreta, in the North of Spain.
-This site is owned by the Department of Security of the Basque Goverment.
-The based consists on a total of thirteen buildings with different architectonic design and use profiles including administrative buildings, sport facilities, work houses and other constructions for residential use.
+This site is owned by the Department of Security of the Basque Government.
+The base consists of a total of thirteen buildings with different architectonic design and use profiles including administrative buildings, sports facilities, workhouses and other constructions for residential use.

-In Iurreta there is a district heating network which supplies energy for heating and domestic hot water services to the buildings.
-Heat is produced by two condensing boilers with a total capacity of 650 kilowats.
-The system is design for operating at 80 degrees.
+In Iurreta there is a district heating network that supplies energy for heating and domestic hot water services to the buildings.
+Heat is produced by two condensing boilers with a total capacity of 650 kilowatts.
+The system is designed for operating at 80 degrees.

-On the based in this scenario, the intervention proposed in the frame of the RELaTED project aims to evolve to an ultra-low temperature district heating system where the renewable and waste heat sources could also take part.
+Based on this scenario, the intervention proposed in the frame of the RELaTED project aims to evolve to an ultra-low temperature district heating system where renewable and waste heat sources could also take part.

-To achieve this principal goal proposed interventions include:
+To achieve this main goal, proposed interventions include:

 This new ultra-low temperature district heating is expected to be operational in 2021.